-Our advice to rent a scooter in Thailand:
+Our advice to rent a scooter in Thailand

 - Try to get a motorbike that’s not too old.
 The newer the scooter is, the better the brakes and the overall comfort will be.

-Last recommendations for the road
+Last recommendations for a road trip in Thailand

 So a tip would be to remember to fill up every morning when you leave and use the small stations only to complete a little during the day.

-Are you ready to rent a scooter???
+Are you ready to rent a motorbike in Thailand?

-If you don’t feel like driving so many kilometres, it’s quite possible to take the loop by public transport!
-The idea here would be to use buses to connect the villages where you sleep and then rent a motorbike on site to tour around a few km.
+If you don’t feel like doing so many kilometers, it is possible to do the loop by public transport!
+The idea here would be to use the buses to connect to the villages where you sleep, then rent a scooter to ride around for a few km.
 After, we don’t hide from you that this alternative will probably be a bit more expensive and that you won’t be able to stop where you want on the way.
 If you don’t feel it, don’t insist and take the bus!

-How many days to do The Mae Hong Son Loop?
+How many days to do the Mae Hong Son Loop?

-In itself, many options are possible… We will tell you more about it below in the itinerary section!
-But roughly speaking, the loop itself is about 600km long.
-But we easily tend to do 800 if we wander around a little around the villages on the way.
+In itself, many options are possible… We will tell you more about it below in the itinerary section.
+But roughly speaking, the loop itself is about 600 km long, but we easily tend to do 800 if we wander around a little around the villages on the way.

-For our part we did 6 days and 5 nights and honestly we thought it was great!
+For our part, we did 6 days and 5 nights and we thought it was great!
 As much as we could probably have done a few more days of visits, as much we admit that we clearly had spent enough time on this scooter.
 My ass will still remember a hell of a time from that trip!

 In which season should we embark on the adventure?